-2.3.2.2 Mounting Kit
+2.3.1.1.1 Mounting Kit

-The standard mounting kit allows the round bore motor to be mounted against a flat surface or with ISO 15552 standard accessories and brackets.
+The mounting kit allows the round bore motor to be mounted against a flat surface or with ISO 15552 standard accessories and brackets.
 The kit consists of two anodized aluminum end-caps, stainless steel connecting rods and accompanying barrel nuts.
-Motor force ratings for this configuration correspond to the 'without cooling' values quoted in Table 3-1.
+Note that although the motor can be used with only the mounting kit, it is recommended to choose one of the supported cooling options (heatsink kit, heatsink and fan kit or cooling jacket) in order achieve the published force ratings.
 The mounting kit comes in three different length variants to match against the short, medium and long forcers.

-Part Number Description Weight (kg) 630-0-00-4079 MOUNTING KIT LinX® M SERIES TLMM-15 0.51 630-0-00-4080 MOUNTING KIT LinX® M SERIES TLMM-22 0.58 630-0-00-4081 MOUNTING KIT LinX® M SERIES TLMM-30 0.65
+To Co Part Number Description 630-0-00-4079 MOUNTING KIT LINX M SERIES TLMM-15 630-0-00-4080 MOUNTING KIT LINX M SERIES TLMM-22 630-0-00-4081 MOUNTING KIT LINX M SERIES TLMM-30